 Then, I used my heat gun to move the resin and remove air bubbles.

-Immediately after the second epoxy pour, I mixed a small amount of epoxy with white dye to make resin ocean waves.
+After the layers of resin, I mixed a small amount of epoxy with white pigment to make resin ocean waves.

 Next, I spread the epoxy with white dye using a mixing stick near the beach side and on top of the wood voids I filled with epoxy.